RedisGears/RedisGears/README.md

 ### With Docker

-Run the following on the main directoty:
+Run the following on the main directory:
 ```bash
 > docker build -t redisgears2 .
 ```